Updated on 3/8/2023

-Sexual Assault: How It Relates to Substance Use
+Sexual Assault Awareness Month: How it Relates to Substance Use

-Sexual assault is a serious matter and frankly can be difficult to talk about.
+Sexual assault is a serious matter and can be difficult to talk about.
 The fact of the matter is, one in three women in the United States has experienced a form of sexual assault.
 For some, the traumatic experience can lead to unhealthy coping mechanisms such as alcohol or substance abuse.
 To create awareness and dispel myths and assumptions surrounding sexual assault, April is recognized as Sexual Assault Awareness Month.
-During the month, an open dialogue can occur, educating the community about the effects of sexual assault and preventing it.
+During the month, an open dialogue occurs to educate the community about the effects of sexual assault and preventing it.